geektutor/Rights-Of-Passage/README.md

 plunge into the rat race labyrinth for survival and wound up frustrated with the quality of lives they lead.
-In the absence of safety nets that provide immediate support for young people who have been cultured and socialized in such depressed economies and challenging environments, these youths are at risk of shrinking their perspectives to accommodate their realities and thus compromise their true capacity to astound the world.
+In the absence of safety nets that provide immediate support for young people who have been cultured and socialized in such depressed economies and challenging environments, these youths are at the risk of shrinking their perspectives to accommodate their realities and thus compromise their true capacity to astound the world.
-The good news is that preparing for the future doesn't have to be rigorously grueling.
-Nor is it rocket science.
+The good news is that preparing for the future doesn't have to be rigorously grueling, nor is it rocket science.
 A simple evidence based system that allows young people to mind map the future and deliberately build skills that empower them to dominate high skills and high wage global industries of the future is what the RITE OF PASSAGE is about.